 - A $7,175 exemption for any equity in a vehicle that is used in a business, trade, or profession earning a living.

 Obviously, these exemptions will only apply when there is equity in a vehicle.
 If the person filing for bankruptcy is making car payments, for example, and there is no equity in the car, then the bankruptcy will not touch that asset.
 In addition, the car company or lender on the car may allow the debtor to continue making the payment if an affirmation is signed.
-Restore your financial independence with our experienced team of bankruptcy attorney San Diego California.
+Restore your financial independence with our experienced team of bankruptcy attorney San Diego.

-These exemptions are often complex, which is why you need help from a qualified San Diego California bankruptcy lawyer to make the decisions that are best for you.
+These exemptions are often complex, which is why you need help from a qualified San Diego bankruptcy lawyer to make the decisions that are best for you.

 Your Southern California Bankruptcy Legal Counsel

 If you are considering filing for bankruptcy in Southern California, contact us.
 At The BLC Law Center, we handle all kinds of bankruptcies and want to help you today.
-San Diego California bankruptcy attorney can stop creditors from harassing you and can even save your home.
+San Diego bankruptcy attorney can stop creditors from harassing you and can even save your home.